sandeshdha26/sandeshdha26/README.md

-- 👋 Hi, I’m Sandesh
+- 👨 Hi, I’m Sandesh
-- 👀 I’m interested in cloud technology and software development
+- ✌️  I’m interested in ☁️ cloud technology and 🖥️ software development
 - 🌱 I’m currently learning AWS
+- 💻 I like to code
 - 📫 You can email me at sandeshdha26@gmail.com

 <!---